Cambodia country brief

 Australian Community in Cambodia

 The Australian community in Cambodia is modest - approximately 2500-3000 Australians are resident in Cambodia - most being dual Cambodian-Australian citizens or expatriates involved in development assistance work or business.
-Approximately 105,010 Australians visited Cambodia in 2011 (an increase of 9.7 per cent over the previous year).
+Approximately 117,730 Australians visited Cambodia in 2012 for holidays, business and work.

 Cambodian Community in Australia